kakserpom/clusterduck/clusterduck/README.md

 - **Health checks, real-time and voting-based.**

+- **Self-healing clusters.** When the number of active nodes in a cluster falls below a given threshold, new nodes will be started automatically on the least loaded server(s) in a split second.
+  **Spare pools are supported.**

 - **Events and triggers**

-- __Easy to use and extend.__
+Just about anything is an event that you can hook up your trigger on.

+- **KISS.**
-  Given its modular architecture you can hack up your own plugin in under an hour.
+  Hacking up your own plugin is definitely not a rocket science.

 ### Featured extensions